Pinnacle-Networks/Pinnacle/docs/content/core_api/apply.md

 ### `VectorIndex`

-A `VectorIndex` wraps one or two `Listener` components, and tells Pinnacle that the outputs computed, should be made searchable via vector-search queries.
+A `VectorIndex` wraps one or two `Listener` components, and tells `pinnacle` that the outputs computed, should be made searchable via vector-search queries.

 Read more about `VectorIndex` [here](../apply_api/vector_index).